lamelyan/blog/_posts/2019-12-01-railway-oriented-programming.md

 Handling failures and input errors in a functional way.

+The [Railway Oriented Programming](https://vimeo.com/113707214) concept was introduced by Scrott Wlaschin.

 Problem: Core logic is hidden by orchestration/boilerplate code (validation, error handling, logging, etc).

 This results with the code that is hard to read.
 Example: